INFLPat/FXCCXT/fx_trader/README.md

   real close uses.
 Verified in `tests/test_engine.py::test_mark_to_market_matches_realized_when_price_unchanged`.

+## Performance & risk metrics

+`backtest/metrics.py`'s `compute_metrics()` returns a `Metrics` object with ~30 fields per backtest - return/drawdown/Sharpe plus Sortino, Calmar,
+Omega, drawdown duration, Ulcer Index, trade expectancy, payoff ratio, win/loss streaks, historical VaR/CVaR, tail ratio, skewness/kurtosis, Kelly fraction (informational only), exposure %, cost drag %, and an optional buy & hold benchmark/alpha.
+All are free relative to the backtest that already ran - see `VALIDATION_HIERARCHY.md` for the full list, what's deliberately excluded and why, and which validation tier each sits at.

+Two things NOT in `Metrics` because they're a genuinely different cost/scope shape - each has its own module and its own docstring explaining why:
+- `backtest/rolling.py` - rolling-window Sharpe/Sortino/drawdown, restricted
+  to Tier 3 finalists in the validation hierarchy, never the full grid.
+- `backtest/portfolio.py` - cross-instrument correlation matrix and
+  equal-weight portfolio diagnostics, kept outside the per-instrument gate entirely since it needs multiple instruments' aligned data together.

+**Subscription tiers**: `backtest/service_tiers.py` maps each metric to a minimum bronze/silver/gold tier, independent of how cheap/expensive it was to compute - `Metrics.for_service_tier(tier)` filters accordingly.
+This is a starting allocation pending a dedicated product-design conversation, not a final decision - see `VALIDATION_HIERARCHY.md`.

 ## Validation tools

 - **`walk_forward.py`**: does a SELECTED parameter set hold up on unseen